gabrielesh/collectionbuilder-workshop/intro-github.md

 7. Click on the Settings gear icon located in the "About" box located to the right of the green "Code" button to bring up the "Edit repository details" screen.
 8. Paste your website url into the "Website" box, and click the green "Save Changes" button.

-## Step 8.
+### Step 8.
 Explore the relationship between your repository and the website

 1. Open the link to the website in the "About" section of your repository in a new window or tab and explore the website.
 2. Returning to your repository, click into the objects folder: note the images, which correspond to the images on the website, and the readme.md file with instructions on adding images to your project.
 3. Click into the pages folder: note that the names of the markdown pages here correspond to the names of the main page on the website.
 4. Note that these markdown pages are not the final pages served by Jekyll.
 Rather, they instruct Jekyll on how to create the final html pages served by GitHub pages.
 You can see that final html by navigating to the website.
 Right click “view page source” to see the html that creates these web pages.

+## Configure your Demo Project

-## Step 9.
-Download our sample project metadata and images.
+### Step 9.
+Import our sample project images.

 1. You can download the sample materials for our project using [this link](https://downgit.github.io/#/home?url=https://github.com/learn-static/collectionbuilder-workshop/tree/main/student_materials) generated via [DownGit](https://downgit.github.io/#/home).
 (If you are curious, the sample materials are in the **student_resources** folder of [this GitHub repository](https://github.com/learn-static/collectionbuilder-workshop).
 We use DownGit so you don't have to download the entire repository to access just these files.)  |
 2. Upload the images to the images folder.
-4. Import metadata to Google Sheets and explore it.
-Then upload the metadata.
-5. Update _config.yml to direct the project to your new metadata file, senjafuda-metadata.csv

-##
+### Import our sample project metadata

 Update the metadata